1989 Spanish general election: Election date

-The opposition had pressed for a snap election since the general strike in December 1988.
-It was not until the PSOE success in the 1989 European Parliament election, the end of the Spanish rotational Presidency of the Council of the European Union in June and the need for tough economic measures before the end of the year that Felipe González chose to call a snap general election for 29 October.
+While the opposition to the PSOE government had pressed for a snap election since the general strike in December 1988, it was not until the PSOE's success in the 1989 European Parliament election, the end of the Spanish rotational Presidency of the Council of the European Union in June and the need for tough economic measures before the end of the year that Prime Minister Felipe González chose to trigger an early dissolution of the Cortes.
+On 25 August 1989, governmental sources confirmed that González would be calling an autumn election in the following days.

-Parliamentary composition

-The Cortes Generales were officially dissolved on 2 September 1989, after the publication of the dissolution decree in the Official State Gazette.
+The Cortes Generales were officially dissolved on 2 September 1989 with the publication of the dissolution decree in the BOE, setting election day for 29 October and scheduling for both chambers to reconvene on 21 November.

+Outgoing parliament

 The tables below show the composition of the parliamentary groups in both chambers at the time of dissolution.